brinsitaki/brinsitaki/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-# Hello World !
-I'm Taki , a Tunisia Mobile Developer and Embedded Systems Programmer
+Hi there 👋 I'm Taki , a Tunisia Mobile Developer and Embedded Systems Programmer

 ## 🌐 Socials: